 “They want to get in the record books and stay there, because nobody can beat the unbeatable.”

-The final game was on a Friday night against Hunslet and it was our chance to get our name printed in the Guinness Book of World Records.
+The final game of the season was on a Friday night against Hunslet and it was our chance to get our name printed in the Guinness Book of World Records.
 The Boulevard was packed and I stood in the Threepenny with my brother Terry.
 I had just turned 20 years old and the fisherman were more accepting of me standing in “their territory”.
 I remember the game vividly.
 Norton kicked a drop goal for a 1-0 half time lead.
-Hunslet were dogged and defended like a set of Bulldogs.
-They levelled with their own one pointer before Charlie Stone of all people scored the only try of the game.
+Hunslet, having also gained promotion to the first division, were dogged and defended like a set of Bulldogs.
+They levelled the scores with their own one pointer before Charlie Stone of all people scored the only try of the game.
 This proved to be enough and sealed the 26th win of a historic year, a year that captivated us all, and the 12,000 or so people that packed into the Boulevard.
 Although not a major trophy or so to speak, that day ranks right up there as one of the best in my time as a fan, as for eight or nine months, we were the kings.
 No-one could knock us off our perch and we entered the first division a few months later as a force to be reckoned with.

 Like that game against Huyton, everyone wanted to say they witnessed apiece of history, they wanted to say, ‘I was there when Hull won all 26 league games’.
-It was a unique occasion, and one that has never been repeated.
+It was a unique occasion, one that has never been repeated, and probably never will.

 *This article first appeared in Issue 45 of the Up the Cream Fanzine.
 For more like it, why not subscribe today by clicking here?
 The home of Hull FC opinion, wit, satire and general bellendary.